 When discussing processor design, it is important to understand the terms architecture, microarchitecture, and design implementation.

-The term architecture refers to the instruction set and features of a processor that are visible to software programs running on the processor.
+- Architecture refers to the instruction set and features of a processor that are visible to software programs running on the processor.
 The architecture determines what software the processor can run.
-The architecture of the AMD-K6-2 processor is the industry-standard x86 instruction set.

-The term microarchitecture refers to the design techniques used in the processor to reach the target cost, performance, and functionality goals.
+The architecture of the AMD-K6-2E+processor is the industry-standard x86 instruction set. - Microarchitecture refers to the design techniques used in the processor to reach the target cost, performance, and functionality goals.
 The AMD-K6 family of processors are based on a sophisticated RISC core known as the Enhanced RISC86 microarchitecture.
-The Enhanced RISC86 microarchitecture is an advanced, second-order decoupled decode/execution design approach that enables industry-leading performance for x86-based software.

-The term design implementation refers to the actual logic and circuit designs from which the processor is created according to the microarchitecture specifications.
+The Enhanced RISC86 microarchitecture is an advanced, second-order decoupled decode/execution design approach that enables industry-leading performance for x86-based software. - Design implementation refers to the actual logic and circuit designs from which the processor is created according to the microarchitecture specifications.